bluesky-social/atproto/README.md

 This is a working repository for Bluesky's data protocol which we've termed ADX: the Authenticated Data eXperiment.
 The "X" stands for "experiment" while the project lives in an early exploratory state.

+The `main` branch is in active development and does not yet have documentation.
+We previously released a demo of our data system.
+This README still contains the instructions for that demo.

+**You can check it out on the [`data-demo` branch](https://github.com/bluesky-social/adx/tree/data-demo).**

 ---

 **⚠️ This is not production-ready or even alpha software.
 This project is in active development ⚠️**

 ---

-The `main` branch is in active development and does not yet have documentation.
-We previously released a demo of our data system.
-You can check it out on the `data-demo` branch [Here](https://github.com/bluesky-social/adx/tree/data-demo).
-This README still contains the instructions for that branch.

 ---